ArnaudBuchholz/reserve/doc/testing ui5/Serving and probing tests.md

   }
 })
 ```
+*Command line parameters parsing*

 ## Serving the application

-To serve the web application, REserve is **embedded** in the command line by **importing** the relevant functions and offering the minimum services :
+To serve the web application, REserve is **embedded** in the command line by **importing** the relevant functions and publishing two mappings :
-* Mapping UI5 resources
+* UI5 resources
-* Mapping the project sources
+* The project sources

 Once the **server started**, the port is stored at the job level *(in the event REserve allocated it)*.